satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
 There is a clear process by which comments get addressed and new code gets integrated into the main project.
-However some of the problems faced by article reviews are not as relevant in code review, such as impact factors and the inherently less structured and more subjective prose.
+Since computer programs are much more structured and objective than prose, it is more amenable to standardization and therefore to review.

 For the publication review process to continue to play a critical role in science, there are a number of problems that need to be addressed.
 In